Gruzli/PhoneBook/README.md

 - Contains a toString() method for formatted display of contact information.

 Detail:
--The Contact class is defined with the attributes firstName, lastName, institution, and phoneNumber.
+- The Contact class is defined with the attributes firstName, lastName, institution, and phoneNumber.
--The constructor initializes these attributes, and the toString() method provides a formatted string representation of a contact.
+- The constructor initializes these attributes, and the toString() method provides a formatted string representation of a contact.

 **PhoneBook Class:**
 - Contains the main logic for managing and interacting with the list of contacts.